Beyond Grunge: 15 Artists Redefining Seattle Music

 A self-proclaimed "soft punk," Emma Lee Toyoda combines toughness and tenderness in the most compelling ways.
 Since their early beginnings in 2015 as a high-school student competing in a local annual 21-and-under battle of the bands, Toyoda has stood out as a unique voice.
 Now, having graduated, they've lost some band members who've left for college, but regrouped as a power trio with an angrier sound.

 "In light of the political s*** show of 2017, I'm definitely more aware of all the microaggressions I have to deal with on a daily basis in Seattle," they told KEXP in an interview that year.
-"As a Japanese-Korean American frontwoman/manager/booker/promoter of ELT, I have to put up with a lot of cis white dudes talking down to me, not listening to me [and] not taking me seriously, so I'm trying to call it out more and advocate for myself." --Janice Headley
+"As a Japanese-Korean American frontperson/manager/booker/promoter of ELT, I have to put up with a lot of cis white dudes talking down to me, not listening to me [and] not taking me seriously, so I'm trying to call it out more and advocate for myself." --Janice Headley

 Gabriel Teodros